cmiddlemas/asc_monte_carlo/README.md

 Implements an ASC Monte Carlo algorithm.

-Developed during my time at Princeton University in the Torquato Group.
+Developed during my time at Princeton University in the Torquato Group, and thus had access to group codes such as a polyhedral ASC code.

 Licensed under the GPL as a result of using GSL and its Rust wrapper: